huang-yi/shadowfax/README.md

 ## Configuration

-You should copy the `shadowfax.ini.example` file to a new file named `shadowfax.ini` in the root directory of your application.
-And you'd better add the `shadowfax.ini` file to the `.gitignore`.
+You should copy the `shadowfax.yml.example` file to a new file named `shadowfax.yml` in the root directory of your application.
+And you'd better add the `shadowfax.yml` file to the `.gitignore`.

 1. Basic configuration: